eppisai/GDC-Level-2-Milestone/README.md

 Use the add command.
 The text of the task should be enclosed within double quotes (otherwise only the first word is considered as the item text, and the remaining words are treated as different arguments).

 ```
-$ ./tasks add 5 "the thing i need to do"
+$ python tasks.py add 5 "the thing i need to do"
 Added task: "the thing i need to do" with priority 5
 ```